practicalli/clojure-data-science/docs/index.md

 This guide does not claim to make any attempt to teach you how to be a professional data scientist.

+!!!
+QUOTE ""
+    Without good data, there is no science - John Stevenson

 ## Data Mining